lerthy/Appointlify-Amazon/netlify/functions/README.md

 2. Set environment variables in Netlify dashboard:
    - Go to Site settings → Environment variables
-   - Add the three Twilio variables listed above
+   - Add the Twilio variables listed above
+   - Add OpenAI variables if you want to use real AI (optional)

 3. Deploy to trigger function installation